-A breathtaking drama of destruction and rebirth unfolds at the gloomy “shipbreaking yards” Here, disused ships that once transported our bananas and clothes around the world as mega freighters reach their sad end, while fake certificates and undiscovered toxins reveal the dark secrets of this industry.
-But that is only the beginning.
+A breathtaking drama of destruction and rebirth unfolds on the dark "Shipbreaking - Yards" Here, disused ships reach our bananas and clothes around the world as a mega ferrenter drove their sad end, while fake certificates and undiscovered toxins reveal the dark secrets of this industry.
+But that's just the beginning.

 In Bangladesh, around 800 ocean giants are dismantled and “recycled” every year, a haunting sight that reveals the fragility of our environment and the depths of humanity.

-In a scene characterized by hardship and privation, workers work on the huge ships with their bare hands and the simplest tools.
-Most come from rural areas in the north of the country and travel alone to Chittagong to send their hard-earned money to their families.
-They put their lives at risk under extremely low wages and dangerous conditions, often without any protective clothing.
-The ship's walls are cut with welding torches, crushed, fall down and are carried away at low tide.
-There are always dangers lurking: workers can slip, injure themselves on sharp edges or be hit by falling parts.
-There is a risk of gas explosions in the depths of the ships.
-According to statistics, at least one person loses their life here every week, but the number of unreported cases is probably much higher, as many workers - including children and young people - die from poisoning or infections.
-You are at the mercy of dangerous vapors and substances.
-The area around the “shipbreaking yards” is contaminated due to a lack of safety precautions: toxic substances are often transported away immediately and pollute the beach and sediments.
-In addition, estuaries and groundwater suffer greatly as pollutants are washed inland by the tides.
-Only a few shipyards have collection systems to bind mineral oil, heavy metals and asbestos and dispose of them on site.
+In a scenery characterized by hardness and deprivation workers work with bare hands and simplest tools on the huge ships.
+Most come from rural areas in the north of the country and travel to Chittagong alone to send the hard -earned money to their families.
+Under extremely low wages and dangerous conditions, often without any protective clothing, they jeopardize their lives.
+The ship walls are cut with welding burners, crushed, fall down and are led away at low tide.
+The dangers lurk: workers can slip, injure themselves on sharp edges or to be hit by falling parts.
+Gas explosions threaten in the depths of the ships.
+According to statistics, at least one person loses his life every week, but the number of unreported cases is probably far higher, since many workers - including children and adolescents - die from poisoning or infections.
+They are at the mercy of the dangerous vapors and substances.
+The surroundings of the "Shippreaking Yards" are contaminated by a lack of safety precautions: toxic substances are often immediately removed and polluted the beach and sediments.
+In addition, floors and groundwater suffer strongly because the pollutants are flushed in the interior of the tides.
+Only a few shipyards have collecting systems to bind mineral oil, heavy metals and asbestos and dispose of them on site.

 Without adequate facilities for storage and disposal of hazardous waste in the Chittagong region, the toxins from the dismantled ships are simply dumped into the second-hand market, resold or resold to international and domestic buyers.
 These uncontrolled practices cause additional harm to surrounding communities that are already suffering the effects.
 The old steel is used to build bridges and buildings.
 On the other hand, the fact that 95% of a ship is recycled implies a “green cycle”: furniture and old oil are pumped out, removed and resold.
 But the side effects for the environment and the population are serious.